RavenPack/python-api/README.rst

 -----

 In order to be able to use the RavenPack API you will need an API KEY.
-If you don't already have one please contact your `customer support <mailto:sales@ravenpack.com>`__ representative.
+If you don’t already have one please contact your `customer support <mailto:sales@ravenpack.com>`__ representative.

 To begin using the API you will need to instantiate an API object that